FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 2. Sensory Profile

-Alpha-terpineol is known for its pleasant floral aroma, often described as lilac-like, with subtle citrus and pine nuances.
+Alpha-terpineol is known for its pleasant floral aroma, often described as lilac, citrus, and slightly woody.
 It has a moderate intensity and is used as an impact note in various fragrance compositions.
-The odor threshold of alpha-terpineol is relatively low, making it effective even at minimal concentrations.
-In flavor applications, it imparts a fresh, slightly sweet taste, enhancing the overall profile of the product.
+The odor threshold is relatively low, making it effective even at minimal concentrations.
+In flavor applications, it imparts a subtle citrus and floral taste, enhancing the overall profile of the product.

 Citation hooks: FlavScents; peer-reviewed sensory literature